ddavila0/tuda/docs/index.md

 # What is TUDA?

-TUDA is a project developed with funding from Google Summer of Code through the CMS Data Access [project](https://summerofcode.withgoogle.com/projects/#5810325671116800) for [CERN-HSF](http://hepsoftwarefoundation.org/).
+TUDA was developed with funding from Google Summer of Code through the CMS Data Access [project](https://summerofcode.withgoogle.com/archive/2019/projects/5441440799260672/) for [CERN-HSF](http://hepsoftwarefoundation.org/).
 More specifically, TUDA's namesake "tools" allow for the aggregation and analysis of data pertaining to the usage of the US CMS cache infrastructure.

 ![GSoC Logo](assets/logos.png)